YunzhiZhang/glance-tools/docs/ccdc_viz.rst

 divides the map area and the time series chart area shown below.

 The panel on the left controls the parameters for running CCD interactively for any point in the world with Landsat coverage.
+It also holds miscellaneous controls to allow loading ancillary data, going to a specific coordinate, or clearing the map.
 The panel on the right controls the interaction with the loaded CCDC results, and allows you to create predicted (synthetic) images, visualize maps of CCDC coefficients, and map the changes detected by the algorithm.

 .. figure:: ./img/ccdcVizInterface.png
    :alt: CCDC visualizer interface